Postdoc Business Plan Competition

-Cambridge Enterprise and the Entrepreneurial Postdocs of Cambridge EPOC run a business creation competition for postdocs of the University of Cambridge, a fantastic opportunity for anyone with a passion for entrepreneurship and an idea to explore.
-The competition is now open for entries.
+Every year Cambridge Enterprise and the Entrepreneurial Postdocs of Cambridge (EPOC) run a business plan competition for postdocs of the University of Cambridge.
+It’s a fantastic opportunity for anyone with a passion for entrepreneurship and an idea to explore.
+The 2018 competition is now closed for entry.

-The business plan contest offers the chance for University postdocs to win early funding for their business ideas.
+The business plan competition offers University of Cambridge postdocs the chance to win early funding for their business ideas.
 The prizes to be awarded this year are:

 £20k investment sponsored by Cambridge Enterprise

 To enter, postdocs must submit a business plan outlining their idea.
 Full details of what the plan must include can be found within the competition handbook.

 My journey through the competition was a great experience and allowed me to have a taste of the real business world.
 The mentoring and the pitch training helped me to shape my idea into a realistic business plan.Hanbin Ma, ACXEL founder and 2017 winner

 Please see the below graphic for a detailed understanding of the competition dates and deadlines.

 To help with applications, Cambridge Enterprise held weekly informal surgeries at both the West Cambridge site and at the School of Clinical Medicine.
 If you would like to talk through your business idea, you can drop by the Hauser Forum, West Cambridge or at the Clinical School.
 To schedule an informal chat at a different time, simply contact Tania Balsa via email.

 Business plan writing and pitch training

 Expert 1-2-1 pitching training shall be provided by Adelina Chalmers